-The Corporation is exposed to adverse changes in conditions which affect commodity and energy prices for its and the Lending Fund's resource loans.
+The Corporation is exposed to adverse changes in conditions which affect commodity prices and energy prices for its and the Lending Funds' resource loans.
 These market changes may be regional, national or international in nature and scope or may revolve around a specific asset.
-Risk is increased if the values of the underlying assets securing the Corporation's or the Lending Fund's loans fall to levels approaching or below the loan amounts.
-Any decrease in commodity or energy prices may delay the development of the underlying security or business plans of the borrower and will adversely affect the value of the Corporation's or the Lending Fund's security.
-Additionally, the value of the Corporation's or Lending Fund's underlying security in a resource loan can be negatively affected if the actual amount or quality of the commodity proves to be less than that estimated or the ability to extract the commodity proves to be more difficult or more costly than estimated.
-If the underlying resource commodity against which the Corporation or Lending Fund holds security declines in value, then it may not be able to recover the amount of all of the outstanding loan plus expenses in the event of a default by a borrower.
-If the Corporation or Lending Fund is unable to realize on its security to recover the principal amounts plus amounts on account of accrued interest and expenses in the event of a loan default or defaults, then the Corporation's financial condition and operating results will be adversely impacted.
+Risk is increased if the values of the underlying assets securing the Corporation's or the Lending Funds' loans fall to levels approaching or below the loan amounts.
+Any decrease in commodity or energy prices may delay the development of the underlying security or business plans a borrower and will adversely affect the value of the Corporation's or the Lending Funds' security.
+Additionally, the value of the Corporation's or the Lending Funds' respective underlying security in a resource loan can be negatively affected if the actual amount or quality of the commodity proves to be less than that estimated or the ability to extract the commodity proves to be more difficult or more costly than estimated.
+If the underlying resource commodity against which the Corporation or the Lending Funds hold security declines in value, then the Corporation or the Lending Funds, as applicable, may not be able to recover the amount of all of an outstanding loan plus expenses in the event of a default by a borrower.
+If the Corporation or Lending Funds are unable to realize on their security to recover the principal amounts plus amounts on account of accrued interest and expenses in the event of a loan default or defaults, then the Corporation's financial condition and operating results will be adversely impacted.
 In addition, a general decline in the natural resource sector can materially reduce the value of any shares or warrants received in connection with loans made to borrowers.